heshamelmasry77/light-speed/README.md

 ## 📌 Roadmap and Next Steps

-- [ ] Add animations or transition polish
-- [ ] Improve chart UX with trend lines or filters
-- [ ] Add dark mode toggle using CSS variables
 - [ ] Add more unit tests for components (login, profile, users)
+- [ ] Add screenshots or GIF previews of key features
-- [ ] Deploy to Vercel and link in README
+- [ ] Add API improvement suggestions section in README

 ---